-- Annually verify his or her address by returning the address verification letter to DCJS within 10 days of receipt.
-The annual verification letter cannot be forwarded by the U.S. Postal Service to a new address; - Provide DCJS with notification within 10 days of any change in address, change in Internet accounts, Internet identifiers, or change in status of enrollment, attendance, employment or residence at any institution of higher education; and - Submit an updated photo annually if they are designated as Level 3 offenders, or every third year if designated as Level 1 or 2 offenders. - Offenders must report to their local police departments to have their photos taken.
+- Annually verify their addresses by returning address verification letters to DCJS within 10 days of receipt.
+These annual verification letters cannot be forwarded by the U.S. Postal Service to a new address; - Provide DCJS with notification within 10 days of any change in address, change in Internet accounts, Internet identifiers, or change in status of enrollment, attendance, employment or residence at any institution of higher education; and - Submit an updated photo annually if they are designated as Level 3 offenders, or every third year if designated as Level 1 or 2 offenders.

+Offenders must report to their local police departments to have their photos taken.
 The Registry can accept both electronic and hard copy photos and multiple photos are included in the Registry whenever available.

-In addition, Level 3 offenders or offenders of any risk level designated as sexual predators must personally verify their addresses every 90 days with the local law enforcement agency having jurisdiction over those residences.
+In addition, Level 3 offenders or offenders of any risk level designated as sexual predators must personally verify their addresses every 90 days with the local law enforcement agency that has jurisdiction over their residences.